 None whatsoever.

-No one has gone so far as the American Child Health Association did in the thirties when it uh when it pinned homework and child labor as leading killers of children who contracted tuberculosis and heart disease by doing homework.
+No one has gone so far as the American Child Health Association did in the 30s when it pinned homework and child labor as leading killers of children who contracted tuberculosis and heart disease by doing homework.

-And find out, you know, what communist country they're more closely tied to.
+Will you Google them for me and find out what communist country they're more closely tied to?

-But the arguments seem to uh get louder with each new school year.
+But the arguments seem to get louder with each new school year.

-Yet teachers themselves don't uniformly agree on something as basic as the purpose of homework, be it reviewing versus learning.
+Yet teachers themselves don't uniformly agree on something as basic as the purpose of homework, be it reviewing versus learning, much less design or amount or even whether it should be graded.

-So the uh the assault on homework has started, ladies and gentlemen.
+So the assault on homework has started, ladies and gentlemen.

 We'll have more on this.